dbrizard/elwaspatid/docs/auto_examples/plot_0_Waveprop.rst

 Free-free uniform bar
 ---------------------
 Incident pulse reflects on both end of the bar endlessly.
 The force at both ends of the bar is null.
-Traction pulse reflects as compression.
+Traction reflects as compression.
+Compression pulse reflects as traction.

 ..
 GENERATED FROM PYTHON SOURCE LINES 52-57